 I just found out that I'm 6 weeks pregnant.
 Do I need to get the flu vaccine or will it affect my pregnancy?

-Health experts recommend the flu vaccine for all women who:
+Health experts recommend the flu vaccine for anyone who:

 Studies have shown that the flu shot is safe during pregnancy.
 The flu vaccine also is available as a nasal spray, but it's not recommended for pregnant women.